-Of course, if an attorney is a vulnerable person and has their technology access issues, these same guidelines would apply.
+If an attorney is a vulnerable person and has technology access issues, these same guidelines would apply.

-Virtual Hearings
+Virtual Proceedings

-During emergency declarations and even after emergency declarations end, judicial circuits may choose to continue court via both in-person and remote settings as local circumstances allow.
-Each circuit will recognize that current technological limitations, including the ability of litigants to maintain reliable internet connections, impact courts' ability to conduct remote motion hearings.
-Therefore, motion hearings held in-person while implementing proper social distancing guidelines have advantages.
+During emergency declarations and even after emergency declarations end, judicial circuits may choose to continue court in-person and remotely as local circumstances allow.
+Each circuit will recognize that current technological limitations, including the ability of litigants to maintain reliable internet connections, impact courts' ability to conduct virtual proceedings.
+Therefore, proceedings held in-person while implementing proper social distancing guidelines have advantages.

-In-person hearings limit the impact of potential technical issues and generally ensure adherence to the requirements of Rule 22: USE OF ELECTRONIC DEVICES IN COURTROOMS AND RECORDING OF CIVIL PROCEEDINGS.
-For example, in remote hearings involving non-jury domestic matters, reliance on a party's affirmation that he or she is adhering to the requirements of Rule 22 may be an insufficient safeguard against unauthorized recording.
+In-person hearings limit the impact of potential technical issues and generally ensure adherence to the requirements of Uniform Superior Court Rule ("USCR") 22.
+USE OF ELECTRONIC DEVICES IN COURTROOMS AND RECORDING OF JUDICIAL PROCEEDINGS and the equivalent rules for others classes of courts.
+For example, in virtual hearings involving non-jury domestic matters, reliance on a party's affirmation that he or she is adhering to the requirements of USCR 22 may be an insufficient safeguard against unauthorized recording.
 Additionally, the ability to utilize demonstrative evidence and confront witnesses with documents is sometimes limited or difficult with remote technology.

-However, in-person hearings present challenges as well.
-Size and configuration of courtrooms, wearing of masks or face shields, and the unwillingness of necessary participants to attend can cause these hearings to be interrupted, disrupted, or delayed.
+However, in-person proceedings present challenges as well.
+Size and configuration of courtrooms, wearing of masks or face shields, and the unwillingness or inability of necessary participants to attend can cause these hearings to be interrupted, disrupted, or delayed.
 Therefore, a judge must weigh each proceeding's format carefully, considering all these factors, in determining the appropriate manner of hearing.

-Due to varying levels of access to technology throughout the state, a single, uniform rule on conducting non-jury hearings is unfeasible.
-Several judicial circuits courthouse staff, attorneys, or defendants lack access to the internet and internet-connected devices.
-In those circuits, conducting virtual hearings may not be possible.
+Due to varying levels of access to technology throughout the state, a single, uniform rule on conducting non-jury proceedings is unfeasible.
+Several judicial circuits' courthouse staff, attorneys, or defendants lack access to the internet and internet-connected devices.
+In those circuits, conducting virtual proceedings may not be possible.

-Virtual hearings are time-consuming and pose numerous technological challenges.
-However, virtual hearings present the benefit of reducing the risk of COVID-19 transmission.
-Virtual hearings reduce in-person court time, providing courts the opportunity to devote more time to handle matters which must be handled in-person.
+Virtual proceedings are time-consuming and pose numerous technological challenges.
+However, virtual proceedings present the benefit of reducing the risk of COVID-19 transmission.
+Virtual proceedings reduce in-person court time, providing courts the opportunity to devote more time to handle matters which must be handled in-person.

-The judge should provide verbal instructions at the beginning of the hearing to the parties, participants, and members of the public, reminding them not to record the proceeding and informing them of the court's method of recording the hearing.
+The judge should provide verbal instructions at the beginning of the proceeding to the parties, participants, and members of the public, reminding them not to record the proceeding, except in accordance with USCR Rule 22 or the equivalent rule of other classes of courts and informing them of the court's method of recording the proceeding.

-Provide an announcement on the record that a Judicial Emergency is in effect because of COVID-19 and explain how the proceeding will occur.
-The judge should then obtain consent from the defendant and counsel to proceed as described.
+Provide an announcement on the record that a judicial emergency is in effect because of COVID-19 and explain how the proceeding will occur.
+The judge should then obtain consent from the parties and counsel to proceed as described.